fort mason night market

 Union Street Festival (Cow Hollow / Marina)

-Expect a mix of live music stages, food vendors, and kid-friendly activities, an easy walk from the Marina District, one of San Francisco’s best neighborhoods for families.
+Speaking of kids, Union Street is an easy stroll from the Marina District, one of San Francisco’s best neighborhoods for families.

 Grace Cathedral Organ Recitals & Choral Evensong (Nob Hill)